Hujanen91/sourdoughcircle_frontend/testing.md

 The website has been validated and the scores and results have been well documented.

+The performance score in lighthouse could be improved by adding Cloudinary image handler to resize and compress images that is being uploaded.<br>

 Logged in Lighthouse report:<br>
 ![Lighthouse report logged in](docs/validation/lighthouse.png)